 Breastmilk storage tip 1.
 Know what spoiled milk tastes and smells like.

 Breastmilk storage tip 2.
-Store milk where it is coldest for a longer shelf life.
+Store milk where it is coldest for longer shelf life.

 Breastmilk storage tip 3.
-Teach yaya about proper handling and feeding of the stored milk.
+Teach yaya and other family members about proper handling and feeding of the stored milk.